Tsum Valley Trek

 Day 18: Soti Khola – Arughat – Kathmandu

-Downhill all the way to Arughat from Soti Khola.
-The trek on this day would sum up within 4 hours and since there is very less to do in Arughat, you would catch a bus to Kathmandu.
+Downhill to Arughat from Soti Khola.
+The trek on this day would sum up within 4 hours and since there is very little to do in Arughat, you would catch a bus to Kathmandu.
 The bus ride takes around 7 – 8 hours.
-Once you reach Kathmandu and your guide will transfer you to your hotel/hostel and hence, your Tsum valley trek officially comes to end.
+Once you reach Kathmandu and your guide will transfer you to your hotel/hostel, your Tsum Valley trek officially ends.

 • Airport pickup and drop by private vehicle.